 Furry Friends is open for adoptions by appointment

 Furry Friends is still open for adoptions by appointment only.
 Please view the available cats on our website or contact email@example.com for an appointment.
 We are taking extra precautions that your trip to the Halfway House will be a safe experience.

-At this time we are not taking in any new cats.
 We need to depend on additional care from our veterinarians when we take in a new cat.
 The vets have been ordered to only deal with emergency cases until the crisis situation calms down.
 Thank you to our community for their understanding.